T

 Taste of Dublin

-A culinary festival showcasing Dublin's vibrant food and drink scene with tasting menus and chef demonstrations.
+A food festival showcasing Dublin's culinary scene with tasting menus and chef demonstrations.

 Insider timing tips

-• While summer (June-August) offers the best weather and longest days, it also brings the highest prices and largest crowds.
-Shoulder months like May and September offer a good balance.
+• While summer (June-August) offers the best weather, it also brings peak crowds and prices.
+Shoulder months like May and September provide a good compromise.

 Ready to plan your Dublin trip?